rrharvey/grunt-file-blocks/README.md

 # grunt-file-blocks

-Prepares HTML files by inserting or removing content.
-Replacement blocks are identified by placing comments that identify the beginning and end of the block.
+Prepares a block in a file by inserting or removing a line (script tag, link, or reference) for each file matching a specified pattern.

 > This plugin is designed for Grunt 0.4 and newer.